Destroy All Monsters: US release

 The film was released in the United States by American International Pictures with an English-language dub on 23 May 1969.
 The film premiered in the United States in Cincinnati.
 American International Pictures hired Titra Studios to dub the film into English.
 The American version of the film remains relatively close to the Japanese original.
 Among the more notable removed elements include Akira Ifukube's title theme (the credits are moved to the end of the film) and a brief shot of Minilla shielding his eyes and ducking when King Ghidorah drops Anguirus from the sky.
 Destroy All Monsters was shown on American television until the early 1980s.
 It resurfaced on cable broadcast on the Sci-Fi Channel in 1996.

 Home media

 The AIP release of Destroy All Monsters was never released on home video in the United States, despite Orion Home Video at one point having distribution rights.
 It was finally released on VHS by ADV Films in 1998 which featured English-dubbed dialogue from Toho's own international version of the film.
 In 2011, Tokyo Shock released the film on DVD and Blu-ray and in 2014 the company re-released it on DVD and Blu-ray.
-In 2019, the Japanese version and export English version were included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
+In 2019, the Japanese version and export English version were included in a Blu-ray box set released by the Criterion Collection for North America and the United Kingdom, which included all 15 films from the franchise's Shōwa era.

 In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
 The film was downscaled to 2K for broadcast.
+This remaster was then released on UHD disc and Blu-ray in Japan during November 2023.